librato/taxonomy/Part2/traditional/free_open/collectors/data/statsd.md

 The standard tick is 10 seconds.

 ### Data Storage
-Statsd is in-memory cache-and-foward, there is no data-storage requirement.
+Statsd is in-memory cache-and-forward, there is no data-storage requirement.

 ### Analysis capabilities
 None.
 Statsd is intended to be pointed at the analysis tool of your choice.

 ### Notification Capabilities
 None.
-Notification typically occurs before statsd (at a monitoring system like Nagios) or after statsd hands off the metrics (in a processing system like Riemann or Graphite/Bosun)
+Notification typically occurs before StatsD (at a monitoring system like Nagios) or after StatsD hands off the metrics (in a processing system like Riemann or Graphite/Bosun)

 ### Integration capabilities